 Have information from the police report and car title ready when you contact your insurance company.
 Contact information appears on your insurance card and policy.
 The insurance representative might also ask for further descriptions on your vehicle, such as mileage, maintenance repair information or receipts and contact information for other people with access to the car.
 Your insurance company might also ask about renters or home insurance policies that cover personal items in the stolen car.

 Insurance coverage often includes rental reimbursement or public transportation costs during the time you have no car.
 You will most likely pay upfront costs and receive compensation later.
 Keep in touch with the police and insurance company on the status of your vehicle.
-If you or someone else finds the car, contact the police immediately and your insurance company.
+If you or someone else finds the car, contact the police as well as your insurance company immediately.
 Full coverage provides you with the full value of your car if it has not been recovered.
 Depending on the terms of your policy, you can usually expect a settlement check after 30 days or receive compensation if your recovered car received damages from the theft.